 - Shredded coconut: Optional, but it adds texture and visual appeal.

-Step-by-Step Guide to Making the Perfect Kefir Sheet Cake
+Step-by-Step Guide to Baking the Perfect Kefir Sheet Cake

 - Preheat and Prepare